Vision Transformers with Hierarchical Attention: Methodology

-Since $\mathbf{A}_1$ is computed within each small $G_1 \times G_1$ grid, the computational/space complexity is reduced significantly.
+As the local attentive feature $\mathbf{A}_1$ is computed within each small $G_1 \times G_1$ grid, a substantial reduction in computational and space complexity is achieved.

-For the second step, we downsample $\mathbf{A}_1$ by $G_2$ when we calculate the key and value matrices.
-In this way, each $G_2 \times G_2$ grid is viewed as a token, so we can perform global attention calculation efficiently.
-This process can be formulated as
+The second step focuses on global attention calculation.
+Here, we downsample $\mathbf{A}_1$ by a factor of $G_2$ during the computation of key and value matrices.
+This downsampling enables efficient global attention calculation, treating each $G_2 \times G_2$ grid as a token.
+This process can be expressed as